zibonbadi/liquidms/README.md

 removed from the database.
 The default value is the time of entry plus 24 hours.
 A timestamp of `NULL` defines a permanent ban.

+**NOTE:** Due to missing functionality on behalf of MariaDB/MySQL, banning is currently only implemented for singular IPs.

 ### Fetching